janjur/readable-pylint-messages/README.md

 ## yield-outside-function
 #### E0105 - Yield outside function
 Used when a "yield" statement is found outside a function or method.
+## return-arg-in-generator
+#### E0106 - Return with argument inside generator
+Used when a "return" statement with an argument is found outside in a generator function or method (e.g. with some "yield" statements).
+This message can't be emitted when using Python >= 3.3.
 ## nonexistent-operator
 #### E0107 - Use of the non-existent %s operator
 Used when you attempt to use the C-style pre-increment orpre-decrement operator -- and ++, which doesn't exist in Python.